-- (1) "Abnormal test result" means a result that is outside of the normal range for a given test. - (2) "Appropriate specimen" means a blood specimen submitted on the Utah Newborn Screening form that conforms with the criteria in Section R438-15-9. - (3) "Blood spot" means a clinical specimen submitted on the paper of the newborn screening form using the heel stick method. - (4) "Department" means the Utah Department of Health and Human Services. - (5) "Follow up" means tracking any newborn with an abnormal result, inadequate or unsatisfactory specimen, or a quantity not sufficient specimen through to a normal result or confirmed diagnosis and referral. - (6) "Inadequate specimen" means a specimen determined by the Newborn Screening Laboratory to be unacceptable for testing. - (7) "Indeterminate result" means a result that requires another specimen to determine normal or abnormal status. - (8) "Institution" means a hospital, alternate birthing facility, or midwife service in Utah that provides maternity or nursery services or both. - (9) "Health care provider" means a person licensed by the Department of Commerce, Division of Professional Licensing to practice medicine, naturopathy, or chiropractic or to be a nurse practitioner, as well as the licensed or unlicensed midwife who takes responsibility for delivery or the on-going health care of a newborn. - (10) "Metabolic diseases" means those diseases screened by the Department which are caused by an inborn error of metabolism. - (11) "Newborn screening form" means the Department's demographic form with attached Food and Drug Administration (FDA)-approved filter paper medical collection device. - (12) "Quantity not sufficient specimen" or "QNS specimen" means a specimen that the laboratory has partially tested but does not have enough blood available to complete the full testing. - (13) "Unsatisfactory specimen" means an inadequate specimen.
+- (1) "Abnormal test result" means a result that is outside of the normal range for a given test. - (2) "Appropriate specimen" means a blood specimen submitted on the Utah Newborn Screening form that conforms with the criteria in R438-15-9. - (3) "Blood spot" means a clinical specimen(s) submitted on the filter paper (specially manufactured absorbent specimen collection paper) of the Newborn Screening form using the heel stick method. - (4) "Department" means the Utah Department of Health. - (5) "Follow up" means the tracking of all newborns with an abnormal result, inadequate or unsatisfactory specimen or a quantity not sufficient specimen through to a normal result or confirmed diagnosis and referral. - (6) "Inadequate specimen" means a specimen determined by the Newborn Screening Laboratory to be unacceptable for testing. - (7) "Indeterminate result" means a result that requires another specimen to determine normal or abnormal status. - (8) "Institution" means a hospital, alternate birthing facility, or midwife service in Utah that provides maternity or nursery services or both. - (9) "Medical home/practitioner" means a person licensed by the Department of Commerce, Division of Occupational and Professional Licensing to practice medicine, naturopathy, or chiropractic or to be a nurse practitioner, as well as the licensed or unlicensed midwife who takes responsibility for delivery or the on-going health care of a newborn. - (10) "Metabolic diseases" means those diseases screened by the Department which are caused by an inborn error of metabolism. - (11) "Newborn Screening form" means the Department's demographic form with attached Food and Drug Administration (FDA)-approved filter paper medical collection device. - (12) "Quantity not sufficient specimen" or "QNS specimen" means a specimen that has been partially tested but does not have enough blood available to complete the full testing. - (13) "Unsatisfactory specimen" means an inadequate specimen.